-As a financial institution, Amanat's employees are not sub- and safety seriously and works to ensure a safe work envijected to events that could threaten their safety or cause ronment.
-Amanat addresses Health and safety concerns in its a systematic oversight of the Company.
-At the Board level, the Company established, alongside the Board of Directors, ment framework and the issuance of the corporate goverthe Audit, Risk, and Compliance Committee and the Nomination and Remuneration Committee.
-Additionally, Amanat has an internal audit function and a compliance officer that support the oversight of the Company.
+The governance structure of Amanat is designed to ensure members include, alongside general governance oversight, a systematic oversight of the Company.
+At the Board level, the Audit, Risk, and Compliance Committee and the Nomination and Remuneration Committee.
+Additionally, Amanat has an internal audit function and a compliance officer that they must lay down suitable development programs. support the oversight of the Company.